eliotcochrane/eliotcochrane.github.io/_posts/2023-12-07-season-first-day.md

 * With pole plant (when edges are set)

 **Notes**
-Ensure that the skier is utilizing ankles and knees to set the edges, NOT hip!
+Ensure that the skier is utilizing ankles and knees to set the edges, NOT hips!
 Ensure the skier keeps hands and arms balanced in front and down the hill.

 ![Side Slip Diagram](/assets/img/drills/side-slip.jpeg)